-Ask yourself: What can I take ownership of to improve X?
+A question if you want to take responsibility: What can I take responsibility of if I want to improve X?

 Other people emulate your behavior and attitude.
-If you exhibit Extreme Ownership, others will adopt your mindset.
+If you exhibit Extreme Ownership, others will adopt that mindset too.
 If you blame others, others will do the same.
-They’ll soon feel like they aren’t responsible for anything and only make excuses to avoid the necessary adjustments to fix problems.
+They'll soon feel like they aren't responsible for anything and only make excuses to avoid the necessary adjustments to fix problems.

 Figure out how to fix a problem instead of figuring out who is to blame.

 When discussing a problem with someone else, begin with what you will do differently, not with what other people need to do.

 To convince and inspire others you need to belief in your mission.
 Your belief will shine through your actions by reflecting confidence and self-assuredness.
 Contrary, if you doubt your mission you won't convince other because your doubt shines through your actions.

 Goals must always be in alignment across departments and across people.